MikeDigitize/JSFundamentals/README.md

 ```

 A common source of confusion between the two comes from the result of the <code>typeof</code> operator when used against them.
-Pre ES6 Undefined is recognised as a type but null, due to a bug in the ECMAScript implementation, is interpreted as an object.
+Pre ES6 Undefined is recognised as a type but Null, due to a bug in the ECMAScript implementation, is interpreted as an object.

 ```javascript
 var foo;